-Hon.
-Margaret Nakashuk (interpretation): Also, 100,000 lbs. have been shipped out to date.
+(interpretation): Also, 100,000 lbs. have been shipped out to date.

 March 6 was the last day of turbot fishing because there is lack of storage space.
 The shipments required are occasionally delayed or late.
 Perhaps you have seen pictures of the 60,000 lbs. in the qamutiks waiting outside to be taken into the plant.
-They think that the 900,000 tonnes will be achieved very quickly. \$700,000 has come into the Pangnirtung from turbot fishing.
-Turbot fishing is a very important activity in Pangnirtung, and we have 93 turbot fishers who are licensed, not including their assistants.
+They think that the 900,000 lbs. will be achieved very quickly.
+To date, \$700,000 has come into Pangnirtung from turbot fishing.
+Turbot fishing is a very important activity in Pangnirtung and we have 93 turbot fishers who are licensed, not including their assistants.

-I am very proud of Panniqtuurmiut, who work very hard in this sector.
-If this continues, jobs will continue for the benefit of Panniqtuurmiut.
+I am very proud of the people of Pangnirtung who work very hard in this sector.
+If this continues, jobs will continue for the benefit of the people of Pangnirtung.
 I am proud of you for the very successful start of the year.
 Thank you, Mr. Speaker.